kentshenlim/Replicated-iOS-Calculator/README.md

 # Project Description
-Web version of replicated iOS built-in calculator app, written to practise JavaScript
+Web version of replicated iOS built-in calculator app, written to practise JavaScript, under the guidance of TOP.